aashiqumar/aashiqumar/README.md

 - 👀 I’m interested in App Devlopment for Android & iOS + Some Web Development too.
 - 🌱 I’m currently learning Flutter, Node JS
 - 💞️ I’m looking to collaborate on Flutter for some App Development Projects
-- 📫 You reach me thorugh info@aashiqumar.com, or Twittwe or Instagram @aashiqumr
+- 📫 You reach me thorugh info@aashiqumar.com, or Twitter or Instagram @aashiqumr

 <!---
 aashiqumar/aashiqumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.